top of page

 The effects of a lack of clean water and decent toilets are felt most by women and girls.
 They experience this in a number of ways, whether that be walking long distances to collect water, facing the danger and indignity of finding a place to defecate when they don’t have a private toilet, or being excluded from decisions about services.
 Meaningful participation from women and girls is key to delivering water and sanitation services that meet their needs, as well as changing harmful norms that see them marginalised.

-Running until the end of 2022, Water for Women is a five-year Australian Government program that aims to improve health, gender equality and well-being in the Asia-Pacific through inclusive water, sanitation and hygiene projects.
-WaterAid is being funded to deliver projects in Myanmar, Papua New Guinea, and Timor-Leste.
+Water for Women is a five-year Australian Government program that aims to improve health, gender equality and well-being in the Asia-Pacific through inclusive water, sanitation and hygiene (WASH) projects.
+WaterAid Australia is funded to deliver projects in Papua New Guinea and Timor-Leste

 Keeping Girls in School